-- 3.1 The strategic directions (SDs) for enabling IMO to achieve its mission objectives in the years ahead can be considered under three broad categories: - .1 enhancing the status and effectiveness of the Organization; - developing and maintaining a comprehensive framework for safe, secure, efficient and environmentally sound shipping; and - .3 enhancing the profile of shipping and instilling a quality culture and environmental conscience.
+3.1 The strategic directions (SDs) for enabling IMO to achieve its mission objectives in the years ahead can be considered under three broad categories:

+- .1 enhancing the status and effectiveness of the Organization; - .2 developing and maintaining a comprehensive framework for safe, secure, efficient and environmentally sound shipping; and - .3 enhancing the profile of shipping and instilling a quality culture and environmental conscience.

-3.2 The Organization's performance in these three categories will be monitored through a series of performance indicators.
+3.2 The Organization's performance in these three categories will be monitored through a series of performance indicators, Key Performance Indicators and performance measurements.
 The numbers of the applicable indicators are listed for each strategic direction.